 The row cover netting we use is dual-purpose, and also keeps cabbage moths and other flying insects away.
 A similar set-up can be used with a thicker row cover meant for frost protection, if that is a concern where you live.
 This may also help to deter squirrels, rodents, cats, and other larger pests – unless they’re really determined!

-And that is how we turn over our garden beds between seasons.
+And that is how we turn over our garden beds and amend soil between seasons.

 I hope you found this article useful and learned something new!
 If you’re here reading this, I assume you already have a garden set up?
 Yet if you need any tips on how to design and build raised beds, check out this article.